My Contractor is Charging More Than the Price Quoted. Is This legal?

 Original Estimates May Be Imposed As Final Pricing Unless a Notice of Change Was Provided.

-The world of business and commerce requires pricing flexibility within contractual relationships whereas circumstances are often such that an appropriate final price is impossible to predict during the contractual negotiations.
-However, this is without saying that, or suggesting that, where a agreement based only on estimated pricing, the final price will be completely arbitrary and at the whim of the supplier.
-On the contrary, the law imposes certain boundaries; however, it is important to note that the 'boundaries' vary depending upon the nature of the relationship whereas, for consumer-to-business relations, certain restrictions regarding estimated pricing will be applicable per the statutory law.
-For business-to-business relations, certain restrictions regarding estimated pricing may apply per the common law jurisprudence.
+The law typically requires that an estimate will be in the ballpark of the final bill.
+The law also appreciates that the world of business and commerce requires pricing flexibility within contractual relationships whereas often circumstances arise where a final price is impossible to predict.
+However, it almost goes without saying or suggesting that where an agreement is based only on an estimated price, the final price will be held as completely arbitrary and at whim of the supplier.
+On the contrary, the law imposes certain boundaries; however, it is important to note that the boundaries may vary depending upon the nature of the relationship; whereas, for consumer-to-business relations, certain restrictions regarding estimated pricing will be applicable per the statutory law.
+For business-to-business relations, certain restrictions regarding estimated pricing may apply per the common law.

 The Law, statutory